-Indeed, the ideas were radically progressive for a Siam that had barely begun its evolution from a medieval, feudal state.
+Indeed, the ideas were radically progressive for a Siam that had barely begun its evolution from a medieval state.
 King Rama V agreed that the reforms were needed.
-What he did not agree with was the speed of the implementation of reforms; it was necessary to proceed slowly and ensure readiness for each step of change.
+What he did not agree with was the speed of the implementation of reforms; it was necessary, he felt, to proceed slowly and ensure readiness for each step of change.
 The king, however, did made clear in his reply letter that he had no desire to cling to absolute power.

 First others would try to force through change.
 King Rama VI duly became the next absolute monarch of Siam.
 This absolutism, however, dissatisfied the increasing numbers of people who had gone abroad for study, and had seen how democratic institutions worked.
 A group of army officers, in particular, decided to attempt to change the country’s system of government by force.
 In 1912, a group of army officers, led by Captain Khun Thuayhanpitak, perhaps inspired by the overthrow of the Qing Dynasty in China that same year, launched a plot to attempt to assassinate King Rama VI during the Thai new year, and to afterwards declare a constitutional monarchy.
 Captain Yut Khongyu was selected to assassinate the king.